 Rules Regarding Payments/Delinquency

-- Department receives enrollment information and deducts premium.
+- Each employee’s department receives enrollment information and deducts premium.

-- Commonwealth makes payment based on deductions taken (Commonwealth is not responsible for any premium shortfall).
+- The Commonwealth makes payment through deductions taken from employee paychecks.
+The Commonwealth is not responsible for any premium shortfall.

 - Accounts are considered delinquent when a partial premium payment, or no payment, is received prior to the first day of the coverage month.

-- Payment can be received up to four business days prior to the first day of coverage month.
+- Payment can be received up to five business days prior to the first day of coverage month.